 Yoga can benefit us both mentally and physically when travelling.
-Our new columnist, yoga teacher Sara Quiriconi (aka @livefreewarrior) gives her complete guide to the ways in which yoga can counteract the effects of flying.
+Yoga teacher, actress and world traveller Sara Quiriconi (aka @livefreewarrior) gives her complete guide to the ways in which yoga can counteract the effects of flying.

 Firstly, let’s talk about plane seats and posture.
 When we’re seated for long periods of time in the same, small, cramped position, our muscles get tight, short and lose their flexibility.
 We need this flexibility in order to stay healthy and mobile in our daily lives and normal movement, and in order to prevent injury and increase our longevity.
 Combined with dehydration in the air, being sedentary for so long sets us up for injury, low energy and poor performance when we land.
 However, moving our bodies in stretches gets the energy and fluids moving more effectively throughout your body, reopening those tight, still muscles once again.

-In addition to doing yoga, every hour you’re flying, drink a glass of water.
+In addition to doing yoga, drink a glass of water every hour you’re flying.
 This will help to counter the dehydration you experience from dry, circulated air in planes.

 While you don’t necessarily need a yoga mat in order to practice when you travel, it can become very handy for an airport floor or local studio and you know it’s relatively clean.

-Placing your hands shoulder’s distance apart on your mat, making an upside-down “V” with your body, and add a slight bend in your knees if it helps to lengthen your entire spine.
+Placing your hands shoulder distance apart on your mat, make an upside-down “V” with your body, and add a slight bend in your knees if it helps to lengthen your entire spine.
 Focus on extending your spine, and pedal the legs out one side at a time , synchronizing with your breath.

 Lunges are a backbend, and help to open up the hip flexors, which lie at the front of our legs, connecting to our hip joints.
 These muscles, the hip flexors, become very short and tight from being seated for long hours.
 In addition, as mentioned earlier in this article, our upper backs suffer from the poor posture in airplanes.
 Lunges help to counter both of those problem areas.